sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: While sustained, a shield of obsidian and magma appears in an unoccupied square adjacent to you.
 If a projectile passes through the shield's square, the shield negates the attack entirely, taking the damage of the attack to its hit points (if the attack deals damage).
 If the projectile was created by a Gu of rank 3 or higher, the shield is destroyed and does not negate the attack.
 The shield has 20 hit points and is invulnerable to heat damage.

+### Burning Heart Gu
+*Rank 2 Carver*

+Cost: 10 portions

+Range: Self

+Health: 12

+Food: <!-- TODO ->

+Keywords: [**Dao**], [**Expendable**]

+Effect: You permanently etch fire path dao into your heart.
+You no longer suffer ill effects from cold temperatures and are invulnverable to cold damage.
+Whenever you take heat damage to your hit points, reduce it by 15.

 ### Clearing Heat Gu
 *Rank 2 Tonic*